Princeton NuEnergy

 Recent Projects

-The company also secured a $4.375 million grant from the U.S. Department of Energy in September 2023 to advance their cathode active materials manufacturing capabilities.
+In 2024 PNE launched its first commercial-scale direct recycling facility in Chester County, South Carolina, with annual production capacity of over 10,000 tons of battery-grade cathode material.
+In 2023 the company secured a $4.375 million grant from the U.S. Department of Energy to advance its cathode active materials manufacturing capabilities.

 Investors